US Mint rolls out quarter honoring Georgia barrier island

 - White House cites executive privilege to withhold 100,000 pages of Kavanaugh records

-Cumberland is the largest and southernmost of Georgia’s barrier islands.
-The island has no road connecting it to the mainland, and its relative inaccessibility has helped preserve the unique coastal habitat.
+Located near the Florida border, Cumberland is the largest and southernmost of Georgia’s barrier islands.
+The island has no road connecting it to the mainland, and its relative inaccessibility has left the island with little human development, helping to preserve the unique coastal habitat.

-Congress established Cumberland Island National Seashore, the federally managed park on Cumberland Island, in 1972.
+Cumberland Island National Seashore, the federally managed park on Cumberland Island, was established by congress in 1972.

+Visitors to the island must arrive by boat and have two options for spending the night: National Park Service campsites or a single swanky bed and breakfast housed in a mansion that was once a retreat for the Carnegie family.

+According to the Cumberland Island Conservancy, a group dedicated to protecting Cumberland Island, the island is a nesting ground for Loggerhead sea turtles and home to a variety of bird species.